cakephp/docs/en/appendices/2-3-migration-guide.rst

   had difficulty setting up and deploying APC correctly both in cli + web.
   Using files should make setting up CakePHP simpler for new developers.

+- `Configure::write('Cache.viewPrefix', 'YOURPREFIX');` has been added to `core.php` to allow multiple domains/languages
+per setup.

 Component
 =========